Objective Vs. Subjective Stock Trading: Pros and Cons

 One can only view the market objectively when not involved in a trade.
-This is when you have a clearer vantage point to understand what’s happening that affects the market in general, or a particular stock you might be interested in trading.
+This is when we have a clearer vantage point to understand what’s happening that affects the market in general, or a particular stock we might be interested in trading.

 Once we are invested in a trade it’s difficult to remain objective, especially without a plan for an exit strategy.
-We are subject to the whims of the market and therefore we will tend to think subjectively rather than objectively.
+We are subject to the whims of the market and therefore we will tend to let emotions get in the way.
 That’s because we are too deeply involved with the trade.

 It’s very difficult to continue to have a clear head and make objective decisions when we are already invested in the outcome.
 A clear and detached objective view is replaced with subjective emotions related to the investment.

 While a trader is invested in the market, or a particular stock, and watching the fluctuations of his or her account, subjective rationalization interferes with good judgment.
-That’s because one is subject to the reality of the investment, and fear or greed may take over.
+We try to rationalize the decision for our next move without realizing that fear and greed are guiding us.

 Con: Subject to Fear